MohsinKhanAptech/online-shopping-cart/README.md

 ## Prerequisites

-### Note

-For when you want to run this project locally
+Note: For when you want to run this project locally

 - php
 - mysql